 Ownership and Assets

-Digital assets have direct monetary value.
+Digital assets have a direct monetary value.
 Although, maintaining its integrity and ownership is a huge challenge.
 It includes fraudery, tampering, duplication and more.
 So, blockchain provides integrity, make trustless transactions without any central authority.

 Cryptographic digital assets, just like physical assets, have many properties, one of which is fungibility, semi fungibility or non-fungibility.
 In Economics, fungibility refers to the interchangeability or equivalence of each unit of a commodity with other units of the same commodity.

 So, blockchain’s power can help in prospering other industries as well like videos, movies, music, e-books etc. where piracy and illegal use of content is damaging the industry, especially to creators of the content.
 Digital information is therefore invaluable.
 Hence, support in its creation, storage and distribution should reflect that value and safeguard the rights and interests of its true owners.
-To provide the true ownership on blockchain to such digital assets along with creating a marketplace hence can be a great value.
+Providing the true ownership on blockchain to such digital assets along with creating a marketplace hence can be a great value.
 But, NFTs in itself is indivisible in nature, hence you either own the NFT token or you don’t.
 So, what approach can we follow in order to have partial ownership on such digital assets?

 We will now discuss the architecture required for this model.
 We require a hierarchical approach for the category, token name and their percentage holdings. category is at the topmost hierarchy which tells us about what marketplace it is holding.
 It can be used to group various tokens of similar class.
 Token name is unique, non fungible and as such is not an asset (eosio::asset).
 Both category and token name are of type eosio::name.
 Hence, instead of an asset we can realise it as something which cannot be distributed or divided.
 Now, to have some percentage ownership on them, we can define a constant asset: